 - spend Thanksgiving in New York City, or spend it on a farm?

-- tell your whole extended family why you’re grateful at the dinner table, or quietly look at Black Friday sales catalogues?
+- tell your whole extended family why you’re grateful at the dinner table, or quietly do your Black Friday shopping online?

 - give a turkey a bath, or sleep all night with a pig?